Help for BMZ website users

 At the top of every page of this website you will find a search bar on the right where you can enter your search term.
-Start your search by clicking on the magnifying glass icon or hitting "Enter" or "Return").
-The number of hits will then be shown.
-You can use the blank search bar to restrict your search if you have too many hits or to enter a new search term in the field above the hit list.
+Start your search by clicking on the magnifying glass icon or hitting "Enter" or "Return".
+Hits will then be displayed on your page.
+If the hits do not meet your expectations or if there are too many hits, you can limit your search or try a new search term in the field above the hit list.

 Videos: audio description (in German)

-In order to open or view PDF documents, you will need a special program on your computer.
-Suitable programs include Adobe Reader, which is available free of charge, or Foxit Reader.
-There are lots of other programs that can be used to view PDF documents.
-A range of free programs are available for download at http://www.pdfreaders.org/.
+In order to open or view PDF (Portable Document Format) documents, you will need a special program on your computer.
+Suitable programs include Adobe Reader, which is available free of charge, and Foxit Reader.

-The first time an acronym or abbreviation occurs in a text it will generally be explained in running text.
+The first time an acronym or abbreviation appears in a text it is normally accompanied by the full name.

-The second time it occurs an HTML (Hypertext Mark-up Language) attribute will be used without any explanation.
+The second time it is used, an HTML (Hypertext Mark-up Language) attribute will be used without any explanation of the abbreviation.
 The HTML attribute enables screen readers to read out the expanded form instead of the short form.
 Modern browsers highlight acronyms and abbreviations that have attributes; the expanded form can then be accessed by moving the cursor over the short form.

-In the rest of the text the acronym or abbreviation will be used without the attribute or explanation.
+In the rest of the text the acronym or abbreviation may be used without the attribute or expanded form.

-For example: "The World Health Organization (WHO) has its headquarters in Geneva.
-The WHO has 193 member states.
-The WHO is the most important UN special organisation in the health sector."
+Here is an example: "The World Health Organization (WHO) has its headquarters in Geneva.
+WHO has 193 member states.
+WHO is the most important UN specialised agency in the health sector."

-For acronyms and abbreviations listed in the glossary, a link to the glossary is shown the first time they occur in a text, the second time they appear they are given an HTML attribute.
+For acronyms and abbreviations listed in the glossary, a link to the glossary is shown the first time they appear in a text.
+The second time they appear, an HTML attribute will be used.

-Acronyms and abbreviations that have become part of everyday language (such as UN in the example above) are not explained or given an HTML attribute.
+Acronyms and abbreviations that have become part of everyday language (such as "UN" in the example above) are not explained, and no HTML attribute is used.